 Department of Resident Life: 2100 Annapolis Hall; (301) 314-2100

 The effective date of the withdrawal for purposes of any refund is the date that the written withdrawal notice is received by the Office of the Registrar.
 Notation of withdrawal and the effective date will be posted on the student's academic record.
 Instructors and college offices will be notified of all withdrawn students.

-Students who have earned a minimum 2.00 cumulative GPA with no previous withdrawals or leave of absences and are not in their first semester of attendance may apply for readmission online at: Readmission Application.
+Students who have earned a minimum 2.00 cumulative GPA with no previous withdrawals and are not in their first semester of attendance may apply for readmission online at: Readmission Application.

 Students who are required to petition the Faculty Review Board for reinstatement may submit their petition online at Reinstatement Application.

 Students with questions or concerns about reinstatement and readmission should contact the Student Success Office via email at firstname.lastname@example.org.

 Students who have earned a minimum 2.00 GPA with no previous withdrawal, are not in their first semester of attendance and plan to return to the University next semester may have their readmission facilitated by the Office of the Registrar during the withdrawal process.